 We need to talk about the Ravine year for a moment.
 After all, in 2026, the government is cutting billions from the municipal fund.
 Until now, this has been quite abstract because, let's face it: do we have any idea what money in your city goes where and from whom it comes?
 Municipal spending is a black box.
 My city has now listed what that municipal spending is all about.
-At the request of the Board of B&W, Utrecht officials have figured out what all the municipality could cut back on in 2026, when the national government's contribution will be decimated.
+At the request of the Board of B&W, Utrecht officials have figured out what all the municipality could cut back on in 2026, when the state's contribution will be decimated.
 That means they need to find 75 million euros in Utrecht's municipal coffers.
 Not nothing.

 The list was in the mailbox here yesterday, and it takes some swallowing.
 But that, of course, is the point.
 All municipal expenditures have been listed, along with what a cut would yield in cash and cost in social loss.
 So councillors now have a neat list of which things they can sacrifice.